MCGirgin/MCGirgin/README.md

 ### Hi there 👋

-I'm Mahir Çınar.
-I'm Turkish.
+I'm Mahir Çınar from Turkey.

 ---
 I'm making websites and Python projects.
 Also I know C# a little bit.
 Currently I'm studying on machine learning.
 It's amazing.